 Convenience: People knew you by name, close to where you live, you didn’t have to wait in lines.
 The comfort of home anywhere else.

 Products & Services: What was your favorite meal?
 Activity or maybe a secret area.
 New technology is all about personalizing the customer experience.
 Broad product choices, experience

 Recognition and Personalization: Do you know your customers by name?
-You might not think its practical for your business but one-on-one relationships is what people value.
+You might not think it’s practical for your business but one-on-one relationships are what people value.
 Dell treats returning visitors with special perks.
 Especially gamers who have influential places in their industry.
 They invited them to a company forum, giving them a front row to what’s going on in the industry.
 The result?
 Influential pieces walking away with a broader understanding of the company and brand advocates. – CRM, tracking history personalized.

 Listening & Conversations: Actively listening.
 Where is your brand in the marketplace?
 There’s a lot of noise going on but if you’re ignoring it, you’re behind.
 Get started Maribel says.
-Interactions: expert answers, ratings reviews
+Interactions: expert answers, rating reviews

 Keep in mind, that active listening and responding can be a little bit tricky.
 Sometimes people don’t want to be engaged on certain channels.
 Choose the right one.
 Dell had to learn the hard way with Facebook.
 They would scan the web and find customers on Facebook talking about their products.
 Trying to be proactive, they reached out to these customers on their wall only to get an unexpected response.

 “Omg, why are you talking to me on my Facebook wall?
 I wasn’t asking for help!”

 Their solution?
 Create a tab on their Facebook page and direct people to voice their concerns there and focus on Twitter as their real-time helpline.